shaiksahilrizwan/NewsCMS/README.md

 Create, edit, and delete posts.
 Upload images for posts.
 User Interaction:
-Users can register, log in, and submit their own posts.
+Users can register, log in, and upload their own posts.
-Articles are categorized based on topics (e.g., Politics, Sports, Technology).
+Articles are categorized based on topics/categories (e.g., Politics, Sports, Technology).
 ## Contributing

 Enhancements you can perform: